-6-36.
+- 6-36.
 Intelligence operations are the tasks undertaken by military intelligence units and Soldiers to obtain information to satisfy validated requirements (FM 2-0).
-Information requirements needed to conduct operations on surface terrain.
+Information requirements needed to conduct operations in subterranean environments are similar to those needed to conduct operations on surface terrain.
 However, the restrictive nature of subterranean environments to collection may call for the extensive use of multiple intelligence disciplines to answer information gaps.
 For example, the structure of a subterranean system may be unknown due to limited, direct, physical access to the system.
-Commanders and staffs must understand the organic and nonorganic information collection systems and intelligence disciplines to determine which of these assets may be useful to answer their subterranean information gaps.
+Commanders and staffs must understand the organic and nonorganic information collection systems and intelligence disciplines to determine which of these assets may be useful to answer their subterranean information gaps. - 6-37.

-6-37.
 The use of redundant and mixed collection assets can provide an accurate assessment of threat composition, disposition, and courses of action.
 Additionally, redundant and mixed collection assets can cue one another for further collection opportunities.
 An example is using remote sensors to cue overhead collection assets to determine underground facility activity.